dongchen-coder/symRIByInputOuputExamples/README.md

-# Symbolic Reuse Interval Synthesizer By Inputoutput Examples
+# Symbolic Reuse Interval Synthesizer By Input-output Examples

-This project is trying to explore synthesizing symbolic reuse interval expressions with inputoutput examples.
+This project is trying to explore synthesizing symbolic reuse interval expressions with input-output examples.

-Current issues and TODOs:

-(1) ~~Basic bottom-up search does not scale (which is expected).
-Need to support unification described in "synthesis through unification" or divide and conquer in "scaling enumerative program synthesis via divide and conquer"~~

-(2) ~~Need to make language definition support seperating "predicts" and "terms"~~

-(3) ~~Need to add time bound for search() in bottom-up and unification search.~~

-(4) ~~extand corrent language definition to support left and right shift operation~~

-(5) ~~When grow, commutative expressions only generate once~~

-(6) ~~Support backtracing when search fails~~

-(7) add a database for inputoutputs to prog mapping

-(8) when search failed, unfold from single refernece to reference pair

-(9) Gen code from symbolic RI to get predicted results

-Questions:

-(1) Is there any specification that can be used to guide the search?

-(2) How to ensure progress?

-(3) Rules to remove equalivents?
-(1) Type guided: contant > var > expr (2) length guided: short > long (3) random?
-(4) reserve more than one?

-(4) How to encode cacheline granularity into target program?
-(1) learn from cacheline granuliarity input-outputs (2) find the symbolic relation from element granularity to cache line granularity conversion

-(5) How to make the synthesized program more likely to be the correct one instead of overfitting (like expressions with only constants are likely to be overfitted)?